arboleya/snapshooter/README.md

   -s, --server           Start a server for previewing crawled content
   -P, --port             Preview server port                                     [default: 8080] -f, --forward          Avoid crawling links up to the initial url folder
-  -t, --timeout          Time limit to wait for a page to render                 [default: 15000] -m, --max-connections  Max connections limit, use with care.                   [default: 10] -O, --once             Avoid recursivity, crawling only the first given url
+  -t, --timeout          Time limit (in seconds) to wait for a page to render    [default: 15] -m, --max-connections  Max connections limit, use with care.                   [default: 10] -O, --once             Avoid recursivity, crawling only the first given url
   -S, --stdout           Prints crawled content to stdout (use with -O)